Lucifer of Cagliari: Veneration

 A chapel in Cagliari's cathedral is dedicated to a Saint Lucifer.
-Marie Josephine Louise of Savoy, wife of Louis XVIII of France, is buried there.
+Marie Josephine Louise of Savoy, wife of Louis XVIII, is buried there.

 Opinions about Lucifer vary among Catholics who know of him; some consider him to have been "the champion of correct belief against Arianism and friend of St. Athanasius," while others consider him to have been a religious fanatic who ferociously berated his opponents.

+His optional memorial is observed in the Church of Cagliari on the 20th of May.